+Teachers use detailed mid-term plans from the scheme Plymouth Science to teach lessons.
 The progression map sets out the science knowledge including subject specific vocabulary which is to be taught throughout each year group and ensures that the requirements of the National Curriculum are fully met.
 This is monitored by the science subject lead.

-Specific teaching cycles for mixed age classes has been planned and communicated by phase leaders.
+A specific two-year cycle has been planned by the science lead.
 This is also monitored by the science lead to ensure full coverage is met.